Low-Interest Loans Available for Burlington Businesses

 Can any contractor perform the energy efficiency work?

-Yes, as long as the contractor is normally in the business of installing the energy efficiency system(s) involved in the project.
-Contractor must agree to provide BED and the business owner with a formal proposal that separately lists costs of major materials by model number and the labor and permit costs.
-The contractor shall be deemed qualified for the scope of work proposed by the City’s Building Trades Inspection Division.
+Yes, but as long as the contractor you select is in the normal business of performing the work that will be outlined in the Scope-of-Work document (SOW) that is made part of the Loan Agreement.
+Contractors must agree to provide BED, and the business owner, with a formal SOW proposal that separately lists costs of major materials, model numbers of equipment and labor and City permit costs.
+Contractors are responsible for obtaining all necessary City permits.

 How do contractors get paid?

-The business owner will receive a two-party check from BED made payable to the business owner and the contractor in full payment for the performance of work that was agreed upon when signing the “Contractor’s OBF Program Installation Agreement” and the “Business Owner’s OBF Loan Agreement.”
-The business owner is responsible for signing the check over to the contractor.
+The business owner will receive a check from BED and is responsible for providing full payment to the contractor for the performance of work that was agreed upon when signing the “Business Owner’s C-19 OBF Loan Agreement.”

-Who should contractors contact with any on-going OBF project questions?
+Who should I or my contractor contact with any on-going C-19 OBF project questions?

-The contractors should contact the BED Commercial Energy Services Specialist who started the project with the contractor.
-Customers will be available to answer any questions and will also be responsible for conducting the final inspection and ensuring that the payment check is processed.
+The BED Energy Services team member that you start the project with will be available to answer any questions and will also be responsible for conducting the final BED on-site inspection if one is needed.

-Who services my OBF loan should I have questions?
+Who services my C-19 OBF loan, should I have questions?

-How do I get more information about OBF?
+How do I get more information about C-19 OBF?